 Impressionism: A Movement is Named

 With the Franco-Prussian War looming on the horizon, Monet left France for London with Pissarro in 1870.
-There, he the impressionist painter studied the work of John Constable and J.M.W.
+From there, the impressionist painter studied the work of John Constable and J.M.W.
 Turner while painting en plein air in the London parks.
 Most significantly, he also met the dealer Durand-Ruel, who would later become his gallerist and one of the greatest supporters of Impressionism.
-He returned to France in 1871, settling in Argenteuil and forming the Société Anonyme des Artistes, the Anonymous Society of Artists, as an alternative to the Salon.
-While in in Argenteuil, Monet produced some of the most momentous works of the Impressionist movement, as did his visitors, including Manet, Sisley, and Renoir.
+In 1871, he left the United Kingdom and returned to France, settling in Argenteuil and forming the Société Anonyme des Artistes, the Anonymous Society of Artists, as an alternative to the Salon.
+While in Argenteuil, Monet produced some of the most momentous works of the Impressionist movement, as did his visitors, including Manet, Sisley, and Renoir.

 In 1874, Monet submitted a sensational painting to the Société Anonyme des Artistes’ first Salon that would irrevocably change the way the world viewed his work and that of his contemporaries.
 Entitled Impression, Sunrise, the early morning view of Le Havre caused a sensation, though it fell under harsh criticism from critics.
 The work also gave a name to the budding movement after a critic mockingly called the group “impressionists,” a term the artists themselves soon adopted in spite of the sarcasm.
 Today, the work is celebrated as a quintessential symbol of the Impressionist Movement.

-Monet continued to exhibit with the Impressionists throughout the next few years, though by the 1880s many of the original group had moved on to different styles of painting.
+Monet continued to exhibit his wonderfully rich collection with the Impressionists throughout the next few years.
+However, by the 1880s many of the original group had moved on to different styles of painting.
 Camille Pissarro delved into Neo-impressionism with Georges Seurat, while Renoir fell under the influence of the Old Masters.
-Sisley and Monet were the two painters who remained steadfast in their dedication to the impressionist aesthetic, with Monet’s oeuvre embodying these ideals almost absolutely.
+Sisley and Monet were the two enthusiastic artists who remained steadfast in their dedication to the impressionist aesthetic, with Monet's oeuvre embodying these ideals almost absolutely.